Reston, Virginia: Government

+While Reston has, from its inception, been an unincorporated area, several efforts have been made to achieve town status, primarily to gain more control over zoning and development decisions, which now are the purview of Fairfax County elected officials and staff.
+Robert Simon initially explored the option of incorporation as a town but was blocked by Fairfax County.
+Simon asserted to an interviewer that Fairfax officials informed him they would deny Reston access to Fairfax's water and sewer lines if he sought incorporation for his new community.
+In 1980, a group of Reston residents were successful in pushing for a referendum to incorporate Reston as a town, but the referendum failed in 1980 by a 2–1 margin.
+A similar initiative in 2005, which was publicly supported by Robert Simon, also failed.

 Education

 Primary and secondary schools

 As a part of Fairfax County, Reston is served by Fairfax County Public Schools and a number of private schools.
 Reston has one high school within its boundaries, South Lakes High School, which serves most of Reston.
 Adjacent to South Lakes High School is Reston's only middle school, Langston Hughes Middle School.
 Students who live in the far northern part of Reston attend Herndon High School.